Revisiting Neutrino Masses In Clockwork Models: Non-local Clockwork Models

 with perturbation matrix given by

 The perturbation matrix is independent of the CW coupling strength parameters the same as in earlier variants of CW.
-And it depends on the Standard Model (SM) field coupling strength.
+And it depends on the strength of the Standard Model (SM) field coupling.
 As a result, the leading-order corrections to the eigenvalues of the matrix are proportional to the SM field coupling strength parameter, p.

 $\Lambda_i$ denotes eigenvectors of the unperturbed matrix for the CN-CW case.
 In a general scenario, $f(q^{(1)},q^{(2)},q^{(3)},...,q^{(n)})$ will be a function depending on $q^{(i)}$ coupling strength.
 Once again the leading order corrections are of the second order with respect to p.